NyW8/nyw8.github.io/_posts/2019-12-31-list-of-classes-and-descriptions.markdown

 Software design concepts using Java, including unit testing, refactoring, design patterns, regexs, etc. Also has a large group project using Android Studio to create a mobile games app.

+### CSCB58: Computer Organization
+[Link to course][cscb58]

+Design and operation of computers.
+This includes boolean logic, memory structure, CPU, assembly languages, and instruction execution.
+Has regular labs and a group project to create a hardware based game.

+### CSCB63: Design and Analysis of Data Structures
+[Link to course][cscb63]

+Looks at the design and implemenation of various efficient data structures and abstract types.
+Dives into amortized complexity, hashing, red-black trees, disjoint sets, and dynamic tables.

+### CSCC24: Principles of Programming Languages
+[Link to course][cscc24]

+Studies functional programming (e.g. Haskell) to demonstrate definition and analysis in various languages.

+### CSCD84: Artificial Intelligence
+[Link to course][cscd84]

+Theories and algorithms of artificial intelligence through assignments in game playing, decision making with uncertainty, and image recognition.
+Considers Markov decision processes, neural nets, heuristics, and reinforcement learning.

 # Math classes:

 ### CSCA67: Discrete Mathematics